enix/ansible-logstash/README.md

 Still to do
 -----------

-- Add depends on java role for java8 installation
+- Add depends on java role for java8 installation as separate usage
 - Add RedHat compatibility